 Cancel a job

 This topic provides instructions for canceling a job.
-When you cancel a job that is in the running state, the Phoenix agent cancels the RMAN job.
+When you cancel a job that is in the running state, the Hybrid Workloads agent cancels the RMAN job.

 - Click Yes on the confirmation message displayed.